 Always use a sharp hack-saw to cut door thresholds and floor trims to size.

 Once cut or fitted, it is not possible to return your product.
-Please see our full terms of business.
+Please see our full terms and conditions.

 Check for underfloor heating before screwing into a floor.